Remote Debugging with PyCharm

 Next, your application must be deployed to the remote host.
 Let's do it.
 On themenu, point to node, and then choose :

 File Transfer tool window appears, with the balloon showing the number of transferred files.

 Now you are ready for debugging!
 Right-click the editor background and choose the(here ).

-Note that debugging actually takes place on the Mac computer!
+Note that debugging actually takes place on the specified remote server.

 Creating run/debug configuration

 On the main menu, choose Run/Debug Configurations Dialog opens.
 You have to click on the toolbar, and from the list of available configurations, select Python Remote Debug..